lili321456/LMCBench/README.md

    The script will provide the evaluation results.

    *Fill in the absolute path of the prediction result file in the `pred_paths` of the file.*

+## Experimental setting/details
+1. **The evaluation of LMCBench**
+    Both the main experiments and the manually annotated data were run with a temperature of 0.
+Additionally, the maximum token length for the main experiments was set to 20.

+2. **The evaluation of ALCE**
+    The open-source models were configured with a temperature of 1.0, a top p value of 0.95, and a maximum token limit of 300.
+The closed-source model settings included a temperature of 0.5, a top_p value of 1.0, and a maximum token limit of 300.

+3. **The evaluation of LongCite**
+    Both open- and closed-source models were confgured with a temperature of 1.0 and a maximum token limit of 1024

 ## Device Usage
 | Experiment Name | Total Cards | Number of Nodes | Cards per Node                            |